neex/http2smugl/README.md

 If the frontend<->backend HTTP/1.1 connection uses keep-alive, the frontend might send requests from other users to the same connection.
 If we're able to "poison" the connection by a partial request that comes after a legit one, we can retrieve the request from another user.

-Other possible scenarios include bypass of frontend server protection and rewrites, cache poisoning and / or cache deception.
+Other possible scenarios include bypassing frontend server protection and rewrites, cache poisoning or cache deception.

 For more information on the HTTP Request Smuggling, please refer to [Portswigger Web Security Academy](https://portswigger.net/web-security/request-smuggling).